harbik/scot/book/src/intro.md

 # Introduction

-**SCoT** is an open-source Color Science library, for the Rust programming language;
+This is a user guide for an open-source Color Science library, called **SCOT**, written in the Rust programming language;
  it implements recommended methods and standards such as defined by the *CIE* (International Commission on Illumination), the *ICC* (International Color Consortium), and the *IES* (Illumination Engineering Society);
  and is intended for color engineers and semi-professionals, interested in using advanced color models in lighting design, digital imaging, graphic arts, lighting, and product design.

+It also contains a more general background of Color Science, important to understand SCoT's concepts and types.

-Besides the Rust library, a `scot` command line tool is provided too, and a (simplified) web-assembly library, which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser, using a JavasScript Application Programming Interface; these have limited functionality though, providing only limited high level functions.
+A description of the `scot` command line tool is provided too, as well of a (simplified) web-assembly library *scot-wasm* which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser. these have limited functionality though, providing only limited high level functions.

 Why another color library?
 And why Rust?
 There are already many other excellent color libraries written in Python, such as <http:://colour-science.org>.
 And, if you like to use MatLab, there is [ColorLab](https://www.uv.es/vista/vistavalencia/software/colorlab.html).

-**SCoT**, written in Rust, has the following benefits:
+**SCOT**, written in Rust, has the following benefits:

 - Compared to Python it is fast, with a performance comparable to C++ applications: it is a system programming language designed for memory safety and speed.